cssbristol/cssbristol.co.uk/_posts/2017-09-24-second-year-advice.markdown

 author: "Louis Heath, Chris Priscott, Tess Conway, Ian Lawson, Harshna Patel"
 ---

-The second year of Computer Science at Bristol is a tough one - here's a thread of valuable tips from students who've seen it through
+The second year of Computer Science at Bristol is a tough one - here's a thread of valuable tips from students who've seen it through.

 ## Note to my younger self: advice for thriving in second year

-Ok so if I was to give advice to my younger self what would it be……..hmmm good question
+Ok so if I was to give advice to my younger self what would it be……..hmmm good question.

 Here goes…….Don't feel overwhelmed.
 Focus on a small problem, solve that and find your next small problem.
 Repeat.
 Understand that not everybody gets it even though it may seem that way.
 The